Summer SURF! Information Page

 You can find important formatting guidance in this Abstract Formatting Guide that includes a sample abstract.
 Please include a picture or diagram in your abstract, if at all possible.
 Submit your abstract (along with any photos or diagrams as separate files) by email to Daryl Jett in Ford 255 (firstname.lastname@example.org).

 Over the summer there will be information here about completing the SURE III survey as required in your summer fellowship award.
 Completing this survey should take approximately 15 minutes and offers important feedback for institutions such as Smith College which value SURF-type research opportunities for students.
-The link for the Summer 2013 survey is http://www.grinnell.edu/academic/csla/assessment/sure/student-info .
-The deadline for completing this component of SURF is August 23, 2013.
+We will update the link to the 2014 survey early in the Summer of 2014.
+The deadline for completing this component of SURF is August 24, 2014.

 Awards or Recognition?

 Have you received any awards or recognition related to your research or academic work?
-If so, please email us a short description.
+If so, please email us at email@example.com a short description.

 Presented or Published?

 Have you presented your work in front of a group or traveled to academic events related to your summer research?
 Has your work been published?
-Please email a short description of any such event.
+If so, please email us at firstname.lastname@example.org a short description of any such event.